 This page is about care and support for adults on the spectrum in the general Grantham area.
-For children’s services see about schools in the Grantham area and the Wider Area and other pages under Events and Resources.

 Here is a guide to securing life-long accommodations for adult children with special needs from a blogger in the USA.
 If offers general guidance.

 Adults Supporting Adults (ASA) offer paid-for support, open to autistic clients.
 Click icon to browse their website.